tensorflow/community/rfcs/20190509-keras-saved-model.md

 Two versions of the call function are exported.
 Exporting `__call__` enables the `model(inputs)` function to be retained in the generic object created by `tf.saved_model.load`. `call_and_return_conditional_losses` is exported for model deserialization.

-**Common endpoints**

-The following properties were proposed by arnoegw@google.com and andresp@google.com, from the TF Hub team, as common endpoints shared by all modules:

-- `__call__`: Accepts inputs to the model and returns outputs
-- `variables`: List of all variables in the model
-- `trainable_variables`: List of all trainable variables in the model
-- `regularization_losses`: List of callables that return a scalar tensor.

-Having shared endpoints allows models to be used interchangeably between different frameworks.
-These endpoints are defined above.

 ### Deserialization details
 The generic loader, `tf.saved_model.load`, creates a generic object with attributes as saved in the SavedModel.
 Loading the saved Keras model (with added checkpointable objects and functions as listed above) will produce: